-Liver transplantation has been one of the successful innovations in the healthcare industry over the last five decades.
-Today, this medical treatment is in its golden era in India due to the number of surgical procedures and the latest advancements that emerged over the last few decades.
+Liver transplantation has been one of the most successful revolutions in the healthcare industry in the last few decades.
+At present, this medical treatment is in its golden age in India due to numerous surgical procedures and the latest technologies that appeared in the last few decades.

-The first successful living donor liver transplant along with a deceased donor liver transplant took place in November 1998 after a few unsuccessful attempts.
-With progressive growth in the medical field, there were 1,200 liver transplants in 2014 itself.
+The first successful living donor liver transplant together with a deceased donor liver transplant happened in November 1998 after some unsuccessful attempts.
+With advancements in the medical field, there were 1200 liver transplants in 2014.

-Along with these statistics and Indian medical personnel keeping abreast of the latest developments in the medical industry, India has become one of the favorite medical tourism destinations for people around the globe.
+In addition to these statistics, Indian medical personnel keeps up with the latest developments in the healthcare industry.
+India has become one of the most popular medical tourism destinations in the world.

 Liver Transplant – A Gift Of Life!

-A liver transplant, also known as a hepatic transplant, is the replacement of a diseased liver with a healthy one donated by another person.
-Being a cure to end-stage liver disease or acute liver failure, it comes with a bunch of several benefits.
+A liver transplant is also known as a hepatic transplant.
+It is the process of replacing a diseased liver with a healthy one that is donated by another person.
+Curing end-stage liver failure has a number of benefits.

 Health Conditions That May Lead To Liver Transplantation